 When visiting Mdina, the antiquity of the streets, the fortifying walls, the gripping gardens and the Baroque architecture will make you feel like you’re in a completely different time and world.
 Make sure to have a good look at the Metropolitan Cathedral of St. Paul, whose 17th-century baroque cathedral and unquantifiable beauty have earned it the title of the mother of all Maltese cathedrals.

 You might also wish to visit Palazzo Falson Historic House Museum.
 This boasts an extraordinary collection of art and antiques, including paintings, furniture, silver, armour, jewellery, coins and more displayed in one of the oldest buildings in Malta.
 The Collection was put together by the Palazzo’s most recent owner and resident, Captain Olof Frederick Gollcher.
 Many tourists enjoy spending their day in Mdina by taking a trip aboard the Magic Train Ride.
 This will take you on a trip around outer Mdina, Rabat and Mtarfa, offering spectacular sights you would otherwise miss.
 This train is worth going on because you won’t only be able to take in the views surrounding Mdina but also be getting an informative, historical commentary to learn more about the city’s past.
+Make full use when going through these Maltese places to visit.

 After falling in love with Mdina, you might want to spend some time exploring its neighbouring town Rabat.
 In fact, many tourists enjoy visiting Rabat right after Mdina.
 Some people consider these two localities as a unified urban area, in fact.
 Rabat is much less touristy, more wholesome and modern than Mdina.
 Where going to Mdina is simply like taking a step backwards into the Medieval past, roaming around Malta is purely getting a taste of what the semi-modern landscape of the traditional Maltese village is.
 Rabat, however, has many noteworthy historical places worth visiting.